azdavis/azdavis.net/posts/en/millet.md

 ### Prelude

-It was the early months of 2020, the last semester of my undergraduate career at [Carnegie Mellon][].
+It was the early months of 2020, the last semester of my undergraduate career at Carnegie Mellon.
 I was a teaching assistant for [15-150][], our introductory-level functional programming class, taught in Standard ML.

 This being the fifth time I'd TA'd that class, I saw once again a pattern I had become familiar with.
 I would see students grapple with not just the "deep ideas" of the course, but "surface level" issues.